 Online interactive textbooks with Jupyter Notebooks

 While many of the principles for designing classic textbooks also apply to notebook-based textbooks, notebooks have specific features that require some adaptation.
-In the following, we discuss how to best design the three main components of effective notebook-based textbooks: the text, the executable code and associated interactive visualizations, and the learning activities.
-Finally we review the different options available to easily distribute your notebook-based textbook to your students.
+In this page, we share:

 Paolo Prandoni explains how he designed an interactive textbook with Jupyter Notebooks for his signal processing course